hselegh/soprano-simpson/README.md

 # soprano*
-> Working version for the implementation of the interface with Simpson
+> Working version for the implementation of the interface with Simpson.

+The original version can be found in https://ccp-nc.github.io/soprano/intro.html and must be cited accordingly to https://ccp-nc.github.io/soprano/citing.html.

 ## Installation